dicttools

 Tools for remapping elements.

-to a new value from calling function key
+remap(data, mapping, key=None) remaps each unique element in data to a new value from calling function key.

 -

-is a dictionary recording all the mappings, optionally containing previous mappings to reuse. -
+mappingis a dictionary recording all the mappings, optionally containing previous mappings to reuse. -

 In default,

-returns integers starting from0
+keyreturns integers starting from0.

 docs = [ ['a', 'b', 'c', 'd', 'e'], ['b', 'b', 'b', 'd', 'e'], ['c', 'b', 'c', 'c', 'a'], ['b', 'b', 'b', 'c', 'c'] ] wordmap = {} db = [list(remap(doc, wordmap)) for doc in docs] db # [[0, 1, 2, 3, 4], # [1, 1, 1, 3, 4], # [2, 1, 2, 2, 0], # [1, 1, 1, 2, 2]] wordmap # {'a': 0, 'b': 1, 'c': 2, 'd': 3, 'e': 4}